mdjolieca/fullstack-nanodegree-vm/vagrant/catalog/README.md

    1. run the /vagrant/catalog/database_setup.py script.
       After execution of this file you will see a catalogue.db file.:

     ```
     $ python3 database_setup.py
     ```

-   2. Load the data into the catalogue database using the populate_db.py script. **Before running this script edit line [16](https://github.com/mdjolieca/fullstack-nanodegree-vm/blob/master/vagrant/catalog/populate_db.py#L16) to include the gmail email adress that will be used for testing.** The user name or picture will be updated on first login.
+   2. Load the data into the catalogue database using the populate_db.py script. **Before running this script edit line [16](https://github.com/mdjolieca/fullstack-nanodegree-vm/blob/master/vagrant/catalog/populate_db.py#L16) to include the gmail email adress that will be used for testing.** The user name and picture will be updated on first login.
    ```
     $ vi populate_db.py   # besure to update line 16 as mentioned above